oetiker/znapzend/README.md

 Zetup Inztructionz
 ------------------

-On the other hand if you are the proud owner of a properly setup unix box with all the tools and trimmings for building stuff, follow these zimple inztructionz below to get a custom made copy of znapzend.
+Follow these zimple inztructionz below to get a custom made copy of znapzend.
+Yes you need a compiler and stuff for this to work.

 ```sh
 wget https://github.com/oetiker/znapzend/releases/download/v0.14.1/znapzend-0.14.1.tar.gz